14 Foolproof Proofreading Tips for Bloggers

 #12: Keep reference resources nearby.

 Master the rules and reference them when you forget.
 Do so with offline and online resources such as Merriam-Webster, The Little, Brown Handbook, and The Elements of Style to name a few.
-If you learn to love the rules of writing, you’ll be able to read these references time and again, and your proofing will improve dramatically.
+If you learn to love the rules of writing, you’ll love reading these references time and again, and your proofing will dramatically improve.

 Remember that proofreading is vitally important… for authority.
 Take proofreading lightly and blog readers may remind you of our next proofreading tip.